-In the main, our effort is directed towards developing and sourcing sound evidence and materials, to inform and promote widespread dialogue with policy makers at local and national levels.
+In the main, our effort is directed towards developing and sourcing sound evidence and materials, to inform and promote widespread dialogue at local and national levels.
 This respects Catholic belief that every person is called to participate in public life as their circumstances allow, and the reality that many complex social concerns admit of potentially valid (political) solutions that are beyond the Catholic Church’s role and competence.
 We also participate directly in national advocacy within our resources, especially with other churches and allied organisations.
 CSAN is a corporate member of various national groups and coalitions.
 In addition, highly specialist advocacy is undertaken independently by experts within the Network’s membership.

-We do not double up on advocacy of our sister agencies: by CAFOD on the UK Government’s international aid commitments, and by the Catholic Education Service, which has a formal partnership with the Department for Education in relation to Catholic schools and colleges.
+We do not double up on the advocacy of our sister agencies: by CAFOD on the UK Government’s international aid commitments, and by the Catholic Education Service, which has a formal partnership with the Department for Education in relation to Catholic schools and colleges.